 Just to note: When I’m taking a short break from my tasks I can begin to get a little overwhelmed at the size of my list and what needs to be done in order to get where I want to be.

-Some… and its mentioned a lot in the IM create a product area, say that overwhelm is a big problem and can cause you to procrastinate and of course thats true.
+Some… and its mentioned a lot in the digital marketing create-a-product area, say that overwhelm is a big problem and can cause you to procrastinate and of course that’s true.
 What they don’t say (or I haven’t heard it) is what the actual cause is and the solution.
 Here it is from my own perspective:

 The images in your mind at the time of overwhelm are usually of the whole job lot of projects etc. So overwhelm is the EFFECT of the images in your mind.
 Or Overwhelm is the effect of your focus.
 Which makes sense because overwhelm more succinctly put is: